lucasmouilleron/githubManagement/README.md

 ----
 - Not yet compatible with Github Entreprise (maybe some API differences)
 - better capture exec ouput un tools->run()
+- Could do ENV detection based on what branch the tag has been created (master -> prod, dev -> dev)
 - log cleanup